 Livelihood security index

 The results showed that 40.80 per cent of buffalo farmers had medium level and the rest following on either low or high livelihood security category.
 The picture is bright when medium and high categories put together.
-However, strengthening its buffalo production system and their herd size (scale of operation) would further the livelihood security index.
+However, strengthening its buffalo production system and their herd size (scale of operation) would further improve the livelihood security index.
 Efforts of the extension system could focus on these aspects.

 Table.7 Distribution of buffalo farmers on the basis of overall livelihood security